 You can chose to present multiple choice answer options horizontally or vertically.
 For a simple ‘yes/no’ question, a horizontal format might work well.
 However, if you offer several possible answer options, it’s often easier for respondents with a visual impairment to read the different options if they are arranged vertically.

 A common mistake is to ask respondents to rank items using a numeric scale which is only defined in the question text.
-A user with a short-term memory impairment may not be able to remember what the options relate to and will have to keep referring back to the scale for each question.
+A user with a short-term memory impairment may not be able to remember what the options relate to.
+They will have to keep referring back to the scale for each question.

-A better approach would be to avoid using a separate scale and instead use explicit wording for each answer.
+A better approach would be to avoid using a separate scale.
+Instead use explicit wording for each answer.
 The user would then be reminded of the possible responses separately for each question:

 Grids can also result in complicated layouts, both in their design and (from a technical perspective) in terms of form control.
 This means grids can pose significant barriers both for disabled users and for users completing your survey on a mobile device.

 A further issue is that some authors create very large grid or scale/rank questions.
 We have seen grid questions containing five rows and 15 question columns.
 This results in 5 x 15 = 75 individual input elements (check boxes, etc.) and it is doubtful that any user, regardless of disability, would find this easy to complete.

 To assist with the accessibility of grid and scale/rank questions, BOS presents all respondents with an option to break the grid out into separate questions.
 This provides an alternative display format for the question(s) that some respondents may find easier to use.

 To make your survey as accessible as possible, we recommend minimising or avoiding the use of grid and scale/rank questions.